-- i) Journalists must not engage in intimidation, harassment or persistent pursuit. - ii) They must not persist in questioning, telephoning, pursuing or photographing individuals once asked to desist; nor remain on their property when asked to leave and must not follow them.
+- j) Journalists must not engage in intimidation, harassment or persistent pursuit. - ii) They must not persist in questioning, telephoning, pursuing or photographing individuals once asked to desist; nor remain on property when asked to leave and must not follow them.
 If requested, they must identify themselves and whom they represent. - iii) Editors must ensure these principles are observed by those working for them and take care not to use non-compliant material from other sources.

-Clause 5 Intrusion into grief or shock
+4. Intrusion into grief or shock

-- i) In cases involving personal grief or shock, enquiries and approaches must be made with sympathy and discretion and publication handled sensitively.
-This should not restrict the right to report legal proceedings, such as inquests. - ii) When reporting suicide, care should be taken to avoid excessive detail about the method used.
+In cases involving personal grief or shock, enquiries and approaches must be made with sympathy and discretion and publication handled sensitively.
+These provisions should not restrict the right to report legal proceedings.